Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 Which property types are increasing faster in value in Addis Ababa as of 2026?

-As of early 2026, the ranking of property types by appreciation rate in Addis Ababa goes: townhouses and row houses first, followed by mid-to-upper apartments and condos in prime areas, then villas and standalone houses.
+As of early 2026, the ranking of property types by appreciation rate in Addis Ababa from fastest to slowest is: townhouses and row houses first, followed by mid-to-upper apartments and condos in prime-access areas, and then villas and standalone houses, which are appreciating more slowly due to less frequent transactions.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: